kooparse/kooparse.github.io/src/pages/blog/memory-arena/index.md

 }
 ```

-I managed all stored entities with handles, and we always refer to a stored entity by his Handle.
-Handles are storing the index of the entity inside the data vector.
-If an entity is “removed”, we mark his handle as dirty.
+I managed all stored entities with handles, and we always refer to them through their handles.
+Each handle store the index of his related entity it refer to.
+If we want to remove an entity, we only mark his handle as dirty.

 ```rust
 #[derive(Debug, Default, Copy, Clone)]